 Let me explain why.

-I went into this subject briefly in my overall P90X review (clicky for the linky), but to sum up, there are two basic categories of weight training exercises: isolation exercises and compound exercises.
+I went into this subject briefly in my overall P90X review, but to sum up, there are two basic categories of weight training exercises: isolation exercises and compound exercises.

 Compound exercises are so-called because they involve multiple joints and therefore multiple muscle groups.
 A bench press, since it requires both your shoulder joints and your elbow joints to move, is a compound exercise.
 A squat, since it involves movement at the hips, knees, and ankles, is also a compound exercise.